WITS-MD/join-our-team/README.md

  * Provide and receive constructive feedback during peer code reviews.
  * Collaborate with our customer success, quality assurance, product management and sales teams to ensure our products release on time and delight our customers.
+ * Support and comply with the company’s Quality Management System policies and procedures.

 ## You're the right cultural fit if you: